Sometimes, a random advertisement on a bus shelter can put your mind at ease.

 Later that afternoon we met masked friends outdoors, exchanging laughs and life updates six feet apart before retreating into our neighbouring high-rises.

 And we wrapped up the day by catching a sunset down the street from us.
-Over the past year, sunsets by the lake have been our backyard.
+Over the last year, sunsets by the lake have been our backyard.

 That brief encounter with normalcy is a fleeting moment these days but…I trust they will come back more lastingly.